Empowering individuals and fostering communities on a transformative journey towards mental health and well-being, together.

 Much of our staff, and most of the leadership team, including our Board of Directors, are in recovery from Substance Use Disorder (SUD) or Opiate Use Disorder (OUD).

-providing direct Peer Support to individuals looking for recovery support
+providing direct Peer Support to individuals looking for recovery support in the Rio Grande Valley

-providing direct Peer Support to individuals looking for recovery support
+providing direct Peer Support to individuals looking for recovery support in Grayson County

-directly training individuals in recovery from OUD/SUD to become certified as Peer Specialists to help others with their recovery.
+Directly training individuals in recovery from OUD/SUD to become certified as Peer Specialists to help others with their recovery.

-providing a supportive community where women, many of whom are in early recovery from SUD/OUD, can build relationships, confidence, and recovery skills.
+Providing a supportive community where women, many of whom are in early recovery from SUD/OUD, can build relationships, confidence, and recovery skills.

 Bringing together agencies that provide Peer Support to individuals working on substance-use recovery in the greater Houston area